top of page

 Become a Client

-Wheels for Wellness provides free, door-to-door transportation to medical appointments and treatment for those in the region without other means of transportation.
+Wheels for Wellness provides free, door-to-door transportation to medical appointments and treatment to those in the region lacking other means of transportation.
+The service area includes Winchester and the counties of Frederick, Clarke, Warren and northern Shenandoah.

-To be considered -
+To be considered:

 Thanks so much for taking me to my appointments, I don't know what I would do without your help.